UW-GAC/primed_ukbb_gsr/README.md

 <br/>

 Once the data is downloaded to your AnVIL workspace, you can begin the next steps of performing the data validation workflows.
-As of March 2023, the data will pass the GSR data validation workflows, however this should be confirmed manually; the Pan UKBB GSR raw data syntax may change over time, as it is stored in Amazon Web Service.
+As of March 2023, the data will pass the GSR data validation workflows, however this should be confirmed manually.
+The Pan UKBB GSR raw data syntax may change over time, as it is stored in Amazon Web Service, so the R script supporting the docker image may require updates over time.